Navigating the Energy Doldrums: Can We Exploit Energy-Price Volatility To Lower the Cost of Computing?: Discussion

 \section{Discussion}

 The model introduced in \cref{sec:model} and demonstrated in \cref{sec:scenarios} is intended to provide a rough estimate of whether temporary shutdowns can serve as an effective strategy for managing energy costs amid increasing energy price volatility.
-To evaluate its predictions in a real-world context, it is essential to consider the model’s underlying assumptions and limitations.
+Before evaluating its predictions in a real-world context (\cref{subsec:case-study-results}) and reflecting challenges that restrain the implementation of variable capacity (\cref{subsec:hurdles}), it is essential to consider the model’s underlying assumptions and limitations (\cref{subsec:model-limitations}).